Active hurricane season comes to an end

 Katia also made headlines this year - but this time in the UK.
 The Met Office's early forecasts of the hurricane's track after it became post-tropical highlighted its course across the Atlantic, leading to weather warnings of strong winds and heavy rain for the UK several days in advance.

-When Katia arrived as a post-tropical storm, gusts of up to 98 mph were recorded as the northern half of the UK bore the brunt of the storm.
+Post-tropical storm Katia - September 2011, gusts of up to 98 mph were recorded as the northern half of the UK bore the brunt of the storm.
 Katia was the strongest ex-hurricane to make landfall in the UK since Lili in 1996.

 While this research continues, the Met Office's hurricane experts will be keeping a close eye on the drivers of tropical storm activity over the next few months as they prepare the first forecast for next year's season, which will be issued in March 2012.
 The main public forecast will be released in May 2012.